pubkey/client-side-databases/README.md

 * Run `npm run start:pouchdb` to start the mock server and the production build frontend.
 * Or run `npm run dev:pouchdb` to start the mock server and the development frontend server.

 * Open [http://localhost:3000/](http://localhost:3000/) to browse the frontend.

-### RxDB PouchDB

-* Run `npm run start:rxdb-pouchdb` to start the mock server and the production build frontend.
-* Or run `npm run dev:rxdb-pouchdb` to start the mock server and the development frontend server.

-* Open [http://localhost:3000/](http://localhost:3000/) to browse the frontend.